• Skip to primary navigation

 Roll the top of the bag down and place the whole thing on a large cookie sheet.

 Place the bag on the cookie sheet into the preheated oven.
-Make sure that the top of the bag is at least a few inches away from the top oven element.
+Make sure that the top of the bag is at least a five inches away from the top oven element.
 Bake for three hours, shaking the bag every 30 minutes.

 To make things easier when using the paper bag method, we prepare two bags - one full and one empty.
 Every half hour, we take the hot mixture out of the oven on the cookie sheet, pour it from the full bag to the empty one on the counter, and then put the (new) full one back in the oven.
 Doing it this way, the mix at the very bottom gets stirred, and we never have a clump of mix that doesn't get stirred.